JeffIrwin/syntran/README.md

     syntran$

 Logical keywords `true`, `false`, `not`, `and`, and `or` are like Fortran's (e.g. `.true.`) but without the dots.
 Note that they are lower case-sensitive, unlike Python (e.g. `True`).

+### Comments

+    syntran$ // This is a single-line comment syntran$
+    syntran$ // Multi-line comments don't exist